-Administering LANOXIN to a patient with thyroid disease requires care.
-Initial and maintenance doses of LANOXIN should be reduced when thyroid function is subnormal.
-In hyperthyroidism there is relative digoxin resistance and the dose may have to be increased.
+Administering digoxin to a patient with thyroid disease requires caution.
+Initial and maintenance doses of digoxin should be reduced when thyroid function is deficient.
+For hyperthyroidism, there is a relative resistance to digoxin, and the dose may need to be increased.
 During the course of treatment of thyrotoxicosis, dosage should be reduced as the thyrotoxicosis comes under control.

-Patients with malabsorption syndrome or gastro-intestinal reconstructions may require larger doses of LANOXIN.
+Patients with malabsorption syndrome or gastro-intestinal reconstructions may require higher doses of digoxin.

-Direct current cardioversion
+Direct current cardioversion: